SmishingNot Even Your Phone Is Safe from Fraudsters!

 Some smishing messages are obviously scams.
 For example, imagine that a person you’ve never met, and who has no connection to you, sends you a text asking for a “favor.”
 The favor involves restricted personal or company information such as credit card numbers.
 It’s an obvious scam, and few people would fall for that.

 Other fraudsters are sneakier.
-The sender is realistic; for instance, they’re posing as a coworker, a manager from another department, or a friend of a friend.
-The request feels legitimate, as well; the sender’s message is in the voice of the person they’re impersonating.
+The sender is realistic; for instance, they’re posing as a coworker, or a manager from another department.
+The request is in the voice of the person they’re impersonating, too.
 If it’s worded carefully, the message may convince you that it’s authentic.

 • Credit card or online account credentials